dataspecer/ds-wdoi/source/backend/search-service/README.md

 - The ontology context is essentially represented by a `WdOntologyContext` class that provides the Wikidata entities to the rest of the application.
 - The creation handles the loading of the ontology from the specified files inside environment variables.

   - After the loading is finished, a normalization process takes place on the ontology features.
-  - We normalize everything to enable fusions and reranking of with the scores from the databases, since not everything is between [0, 1] score relevance.
+  - We normalize every feature used for reranking to enable reranking with the scores from the candidate selectors.
-  - We are using `saturation` = `x / (x + pivot)`.
+  - We are using `saturation` = `x / (x + pivot)` for:

+    - Class features of instance count and external ontology mappings.
+    - Property features of usage on instances and external ontology mappings.
     - The idea behind the function is to provide a score between the [0, 1] interval for features.
-We dont want to utterly overwhelm the search results, as with `min-max` normalizers.
-Since the features we are normalizing have rather a diversity in the ranges (e.g. the number of instances on classes).
+We wanted to boost classes which have a lot of instances/mappings, but the amount of classes that have instances and mappings is already low, so we did not want to create big gaps between the classes that have at least some instances/mappings since it is already a mark of relevance.
+So by setting the `pivot` low, we will give a similar score to the classes that have a lot of instances/mappings and to those that have the features as small multiples of the pivot.
+The idea is that that the classes with high instances/mappings are rather distinct and will probably not appear in the same candidate list for reranking.
+The similar applies for properties.
+    - Here the `min-max` normalizers do not work, since it would give almost all of the score to the highest values and nothing to the rest.

 ## Search Pipeline Parts